carlosevandro/bloco-de-anotacoes/borrao_markdown.md

 	Texto depois do bloco, separado por um espaço em branco.
 	Antes da tag tag <table> e </table> não existem espaços ou tabulações.

-A sintaxe de formatação do Marknown **não é** processada dentro de tags HTML de nível de bloco.
+- A sintaxe de formatação do Marknown **não é** processada dentro de tags HTML de nível de bloco.

-*Span level HTML tags* (`<span>, <cite>, or <del>`) podem ser utilizadas em qualquer lugar.
+- *Span level HTML tags* (`<span>, <cite>, or <del>`) podem ser utilizadas em qualquer lugar.
 A sintaxe do Marknown é processada dentro de *span-level tags*.

-In HTML, there are two characters that demand special treatment:

-< and &.

-Left angle brackets are used to start tags; ampersands are used to denote HTML entities.
+Em HTML, existem dois caracteres que demandam tratamento especial:

+- < `Left angle brackets` são utilizados para iniciar tags;
+- & `ampersands` são utilizados para denotar entidades HTML.

+Se você quiser usar estes caractéres com
-If you want to use them as literal characters, you must escape them as entities, e.g. &lt;, and &amp;.
+Se você quiser usá-los como caracteres literais, você deve escapar deles como entidades, If you want to use them as literal characters, you must escape them as entities, e.g. &lt;, and &amp;.

 Markdown allows you to use these characters naturally, taking care of all the necessary escaping for you.
-If you use an ampersand as part of an HTML entity, it remains unchanged; otherwise it will be translated into &amp;.
+If you use an ampersand as part of an HTML entity, it remains unchanged; otherwise it will be translated into `&amp;`.
+If you write `AT&T`, Markdown will translate it to `AT&amp;T`.

-So, if you want to include a copyright symbol in your article, you can write:

-&copy;

-and Markdown will leave it alone.
-But if you write:

-AT&T

-Markdown will translate it to:

-AT&amp;T

 Similarly, if you use angle brackets as delimiters for HTML tags, Markdown will treat them as such.
-But if you write:

-4 < 5

-Markdown will translate it to:
+But if you write `4 < 5`, Markdown will translate it to `4 &lt; 5`.

-4 &lt; 5

-However, inside Markdown code spans and blocks, angle brackets and ampersands are always encoded automatically.
+Inside Markdown code spans and blocks, angle brackets and ampersands are always encoded automatically.
 This makes it easy to use Markdown to write about HTML code.

 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------